Concordance homomorphisms from knot Floer homology: Notions from knot Floer homology

-The total homology of $\CFKm({\mathcal {H}})$ can be shown to be isomorphic to $\Field[U]$,~cf.~\cite{HolDisk}; see Proposition~\ref{prop:HFmRankOne} below.
-We remove the additive indeterminacy of the Maslov grading in $\CFKm ({\mathcal {H}})$ by requiring that $H_*({\CFKm ({\mathcal {H}})})$ has its generator in Maslov grading $0$.
+The total homology of $\fCFKm({\mathcal {H}})$ can be shown to be isomorphic to $\Field[U]$,~cf.~\cite{HolDisk}; see Proposition~\ref{prop:HFmRankOne} below.
+Equation~\eqref{eq:MaslovFormula} determines $M$ only up to an overall additive constant.
+That indeterminacy is removed by requiring that the the generator of $\fCFKm({\mathcal {H}})$ has Maslov grading equal to $0$.
 (Note that this convention differs from the grading convention from~\cite{HolDisk}, where this generator had grading $-2$; hopefully, no confusion will arise.)

-The additive constant indeterminacy in the Alexander function can be specified by the following choice.
-First specialize the chain complex $\CFKm ({\mathcal {H}})$ to $U=0$, and take the homology of the associated (Alexander) graded object, to get the knot Floer homology group $\HFKa(K)$.
+Likewise, the Alexander function is specified by Equation~\eqref{eq:AlexanderFormula} up to an overall additive constant.
+We remove that indeterminacy as follows.
+First specialize the chain complex $\fCFKm ({\mathcal {H}})$ to $U=0$, and take the homology of the associated (Alexander) graded object, to get the knot Floer homology group $\HFKa(K)$.
 The Maslov and Alexander gradings now descend to a bigrading on $\HFKa(K)=\bigoplus_{d,s\in\Z}\HFKa_d(K,s)$, which is a finite dimensional vector space over $\Field$.
 (Here, $d$ is induced from the Maslov grading and $s$ from the Alexander grading.)
 Equivalently, we consider the $\Field$-vector space $\CFKa ({\mathcal {H}})$ generated over $\Field$ by $\Gen=\Ta\cap\Tb$, endowed with the differential $\widehat{\partial}$ counting only those holomorphic disks which satisfy that $n_z=n_w=0$ (dropping the formal variable $U$ from the formula of Equation~\eqref{eq:boundary}).
 The normalization of $A$ is chosen so that the graded Euler characteristic $\chi =\sum _{d,s}(-1)^d\dim _{\Field} \HFKa _d (K, s)\cdot t^s$ is a symmetric polynomial in $t$; in fact, it is the symmetrized Alexander polynomial of $K$.

 We can tensor a Maslov graded, Alexander filtered chain complex $C$ (as in Definition~\ref{def:AlexMas}) with $\Field[U,U^{-1}]$ to obtain a complex $C^{\infty}$ with a second $\Z$-filtration, given by the powers of $U$.
-More precisely, we say that an element $U^i\cdot \x$ has {\em algebraic filtration level} $-i$.
+More precisely, we say that for a generator $\x$ of $C$ over $\Field [U]$ an element $U^i\cdot \x$ has {\em algebraic filtration level} $-i$.
 There is no loss of information in doing this: $C$ can be recovered from $C^{\infty}$ by taking the $\Field [U]$-subcomplex of $C^{\infty}$ consisting of elements of algebraic filtration level $\leq 0$.